 The syntax is:

-The options argument consists of one or more PBS directives in the form of command-line options.
+The options argument consists of one or more SLURM directives in the form of command-line options.

 For example, to change the walltime limit on job 123456 to 5 hours and have email sent when the job ends (only):